Spin-current probe for phase transition in an insulator: Results

-Figure \ref{fig03}\textbf{a} shows the temperature dependences of $V_{\rm{ISHE}}$ measured for various thicknesses of the CoO layer in the Y$_3$Fe$_5$O$_{12}$/CoO/Pt trilayer films.
-In CoO films, the N$\rm{\acute{e}}$el temperature is known to decrease with decreasing the thickness of the film due to the finite size effect.
-The observed CoO-thickness dependence of the peak temperature is consistent with the feature: the peak temperature decreases with decreasing the CoO layer thickness.
-All the results show that the $V_{\rm{ISHE}}$ peak position indicates the N$\rm{\acute{e}}$el temperature of the CoO layer, and that the $V_{\rm{ISHE}}$ enhancement around the antiferromagnetic transition can be related to the CoO-film susceptibility enhancement, which is a good measure for spin fluctuation.
+Figure \ref{fig03}\textbf{3a} shows the temperature dependence of $V_{\rm{ISHE}}$ measured for various thicknesses of the CoO layer in Y$_3$Fe$_5$O$_{12}$/CoO/Pt trilayer films.
+In CoO films, the N\'eel temperature is known to decrease with decreasing the thickness of the film due to the finite size effect\cite{Ambrose1996,Tang2003}.
+The observed CoO-thickness dependence of the peak temperature is consistent with this feature: the peak temperature decreases with decreasing the CoO layer thickness.
+All the results show that the $V_{\rm{ISHE}}$ peak position indicates the N\'eel temperature of the CoO layer, and that the $V_{\rm{ISHE}}$ enhancement around the antiferromagnetic transition can be related to the CoO-film susceptibility enhancement, which is a good measure for spin fluctuations.